Video of the slaughter of 21 Coptic Christians in Libya seen as testament of the martyrs' faith

-Last year she spoke at a hearing on ISIS and religious minorities held by the House Foreign Affairs Committee and in April spoke at a UN convention in New York in hopes that the United Nations would recognize the massacres of Christians and Yazidis as genocide.
+Last year she spoke at a hearing on ISIS and religious minorities held by the House Foreign Affairs Committee and in April spoke at a in hopes that the United Nations would recognize the massacres of Christians and Yazidis as genocide.

 She explained in the hearing last year the immense faith of the people, saying, “I went to Egypt and I met the families, 15 of the 21 families that had victims that were slaughtered in Libya.
 I was astonished by their faith.”